yanchaoj/react/README.md

-# Getting Started with Create React App
+# Getting started with the assessment

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Fork and clone repo and run # `npm install`.

 ## Available Scripts